dfinity/portal/docs/references/ic-interface-spec.md

 This method makes an HTTP request to a given URL and returns the HTTP response, possibly after a transformation.

-The canister should aim to issue _idempotent_ requests, meaning that it must not change the state at the remote server, or the remote server has the means to identify duplicated requests.
+The canister should aim to issue *idempotent* requests, meaning that it must not change the state at the remote server, or the remote server has the means to identify duplicated requests.
 Otherwise, the risk of failure increases.

 The responses for all identical requests must match too.
 However, a web service could return slightly different responses for identical idempotent requests.
 For example, it may include some unique identification or a timestamp that would vary across responses.

 For this reason, the calling canister can supply a transformation function, which the IC uses to let the canister sanitize the responses from such unique values.
 The transformation function is executed separately on the corresponding response received for a request.
 The final response will only be available to the calling canister.

-Currently, the `GET`, `HEAD`, and `POST` methods are supported for HTTP requests.

-It is important to note the following for the usage of the `POST` method:
-- The calling canister must make sure that the remote server is able to handle idempotent requests sent from multiple sources.
+Currently, only the `GET`, `HEAD`, and `POST` methods are supported for HTTP requests.
+Note that when using `POST`, the calling canister must make sure that the remote server is able to handle idempotent requests sent from multiple sources.
 This may require, for example, to set a certain request header to uniquely identify the request.
-- There are no confidentiality guarantees on the request content.
-There is no guarantee that all sent requests are as specified by the canister.
-If the canister receives a response, then at least one request that was sent matched the canister's request, and the response was to that request.

 For security reasons, only HTTPS connections are allowed (URLs must start with `https://`).
 The IC uses industry-standard root CA lists to validate certificates of remote web servers.

 Each request can specify the maximal expected size for the response from the remote HTTP server.
 The upper limit on the size of a response defaults to `2MiB` if no maximal size value is specified.
 An error will be returned when the response is larger than the maximal size.
 The `2MiB` size limit also applies to the value returned by the `transform` function.

 The following parameters should be supplied for the call:

-- `url` - the requested URL.
-The URL may specify a custom port number.
-However, only ports 80, 443, and 20000-65535 can be used.
+-   `url` - the requested URL

 -   `max_response_bytes` - optional, specifies the maximal size of the response in bytes.
-Any value less than or equal to `2MiB` is accepted.
 The call will be charged based on this parameter.
 If not provided, the maximum of `2MiB` will be used.

 -   `method` - currently, only GET, HEAD, and POST are supported

 -   `headers` - list of HTTP request headers and their corresponding values

 -   `transform` - an optional function that transforms raw responses to sanitized responses.
 If provided, the calling canister itself must export this function.

 The returned response (and the response provided to the `transform` function, if specified) contains the following fields:

 -   `status` - the response status (e.g., 200, 404)

 -   `headers` - list of HTTP response headers and their corresponding values

 -   `body` - the response's body

-The `transform` function may, for example, transform the body in any way, add or remove headers, modify headers, etc.
-When the transform function was invoked due to a canister HTTP request, the caller's identity is the principal of the management canister.
+The `transform` function may, for example, transform the body in any way, add or remove headers, modify headers, etc. When the transform function was invoked due to a canister HTTP request, the caller's identity is the principal of the management canister.

 ### IC method `provisional_create_canister_with_cycles` {#ic-provisional_create_canister_with_cycles}